Types of Racing

 Whilst far less prominent than Flat racing, Jump racing also takes place in New Zealand with many racecourses also featuring a track for Steeplechasing (over large brush fences) and Hurdling (over smaller batton hurdle fences).
 Jump racing generally takes place during the winter months from March to early November.

-Click here to view the 2019 Jumping Programme
+Click here to view the 2021 Jumping Programme (Subject to change)

 Jumps racing in New Zealand is enjoying a time of huge popularity at present.
 Horse numbers and interest in this fascinating sub code of thoroughbred horse racing is on the rise.
 During the winter months, the racing pages of the nation’s newspapers focus on the outstanding prestige jump races that take place across the country.